 Joanna Nava Goldsmith was born on March 20, 1988 in Mexicali, BC, Mexico.
 She is of American, Mexican and Hungarian descent.
-Joanna became involved in modeling and acting as a teenager, at the age of 13, as a student in Barbizon School of Modeling in San Diego.
-She later was selected by them to participate in IMTA to represent the school alongside other top students in the Talent category.
+Joanna became involved in modeling and acting at the age of 12, as a student in Barbizon School of Modeling in San Diego.
+Early in high school she was selected by them to participate in IMTA, to represent the school alongside other top students in the Talent category.
 During her High School years she had several local modeling and acting jobs.
 The entertainment business was always her passion but rules of parents led her to build it as a hobby rather than a degree, she had to “get a real career first”.
 Joanna got two bachelor degrees: Marketing and Management, meanwhile trying to stay involved in the entertainment business and learning as much as she could with different courses and studies on the side.

-Once she had her degrees she quickly went into acting again in the theatre school: Shakespeare La Cuarta Pared, with Ricardo Gómez in Mexicali, BC.
+Joanna studied acting and film in the theatre school: Shakespeare La Cuarta Pared, with Ricardo Gómez in Mexicali, BC.
 Joanna was also an alumni of Mexican actor, Silverio Palacios, for a couple of years in intense acting workshops.
-In 2015 she worked in a news program, 4tOscuro, as the Entertainment News Host.
-Joanna also contributed in the production for a TV series teaser “Código de Justicia” where she also had a small role.
-In 2015, she took part as a reporter in the feature film Belzebuth, by Emilio Portes, as a reporter.
-In 2016 she landed a lead in a short film, Noche de Bingo, which received two awards in Calexico Short Film Festival, Judge’s Choice and People’s Choice.
-Joanna has now landed the lead role for an upcoming TV series, Porque No Te Has Casado, directed by Luis Garcia.
+In 2015 she worked in a news program, 4tOscuro, as the Entertainment News Host and also did local theatre.
+Joanna contributed in the production for a TV series teaser “Código de Justicia” where she also had a small role.
+In 2015, she took part as a reporter in the feature film Belzebuth, by Emilio Portes.
+In 2016 she received a lead in a short film, Noche de Bingo, which won two awards in the Calexico Short Film Festival: Judge’s Choice and People’s Choice.
+Joanna landed the lead role for an upcoming TV series, Porque No Te Has Casado, directed by Luis Garcia.

 Farzad Ostovarzadeh is a graduate director of The Young Fellow Filmmakers Organization of Tehran.
 Having trained first in the field of engineering, he found his passion in filmmaking after working with Iran’s famed directors: Naser Taghvailand Bahram Beizali, whereupon he committed to follow his dream of becoming a director.